mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 * Push is not a silver bullet and can freeze your UI easily - avoid using unless necessary.
-* Use Long-Polling over XHR/WebSocket -
+* Use LONG_POLLING over WEBSOCKET_XHR -
-  Long-Polling should not be affected by endless UI freezing.
+  LONG_POLLING should not be affected by endless UI freezing.
+* Use WEBSOCKET and polls to keep the connection alive.
+This will however not help with flaky connections.
 * Prevent frequent connection breaking at all costs, otherwise your UI will appear frozen frequently.
   * Reconfigure the proxies to not to drop the connections;
   * Implement a server->client heartbeat which will ping every live UI every 45-60 seconds.